 While normally, one would expect to do a series of workshops with a new play, what is happening now is appalling: the entire arts community has effectively shut down.
 (Of course, the human cost of COVID-19 – sickness, death, uncertainty, mental fragility, etc – is far worse.)

 Being shut down means that current shows are immediately cancelled, and anything in development for the new season will be pushed off a year (if they’re lucky.)
 And everything from that season will be pushed off a year too.
-And everything that is in development – like Esther – must sit in development, cooking, for that much longer.
+And everything that is in development – like Who Is Esther – must sit in development, cooking, for that much longer.

 The upside is that Esther will be that much better for the work that will go on, both on the creative side and the marketing side.
 This means…

-1. Work will proceed on this new website, that captures the essence of Esther, and helps build the brand for an eventual launch.
+- Work will proceed on this new website, that captures the essence of Esther, and helps build the brand for an eventual launch.

-3. More re-writes
+- More re-writes

-4. Stronger orchestration and improved scores
+- Stronger arrangement and improved scores

-5. More networking – but using Zoom as the venue, not Starbucks.
+- More networking – but using Zoom as the venue, not Starbucks.